-The mortgages illustration document (also known as an ESIS) can be overwhelming when provided as part of a normal mortgage application.
-There is a standard format required by European legislation but each lender can express certain information differently which can cause borrowers further confusion especially given the specialist nature of short term bridging.
+The mortgages illustration document (ESIS) can be overwhelming when provided as part of a normal mortgage application.
+There is a standard format required by European legislation but each lender can express certain information differently.
+It can cause borrowers further confusion, especially given the specialist nature of short term bridging.

 The main sections of your short term mortgage illustration explained…